Skip to content

 Pre-defined Build Commands

-jeka base: test # Runs tests
+jeka base: test # Run all tests in the _dev package

-jeka base: depTree # Displays dependency trees
+jeka base: depTree # Display the full dependency tree

 Create a Library